memtech/memphistechnology.org/source/about/bylaws.md

 2. The officers of the board shall consist of two (2) Co-chairmen, President, and Secretary nominated by the Board.

-    1. Co-Chairman: Brian Swanson
+    1. Co-Chairman:

-    2. Co-Chairman & President: Joe Ferguson
+    2. Co-Chairman & President:

     3. Secretary: Bryan Robinson